angel88c/streamlit-app-ict-realtime/README.md

 pip install -r requirements.txt
 ```

-Once installed requirements, Proceed to setup the base of Telegram bot and gmail.
+Once installed requirements, Proceed to setup the base of Telegram bot and gmail service.

 ## Setup Telegram bot
 To set up the telegram bot, follow next useful guide in order to create the bot, and generate our **api_token** and **chat_id_group**